OsmanBran/incomecalculator/README.md

 ## Motivation

 This app was created while trying to find an easier way to report my income to Centrelink.
 Centrelink requires that recipients of certain payments report how much income they earn, and how many hours they have worked each fortnight.
-Payday does not align with the reporting periods, meaning these numbers sometimes have to be manually calculated by adding up individual shifts.
-To solve this problem I decided to create this app to easily calculate my income.
+Due to being a casual worker whose pay and hours were different each fortnight, and whose payday did not align with the reporting period, the income and hours earned each period had to be manually calculated every fortnight.

 ## Future additions

 I plan on adding the following features in the future:

-  • Improve UI with Bootstrap CSS - mobile compatability + overall design

   • Improved error handling